Books for Doctors in Career Change: The Ultimate List

 Particularly those who are exploring the somewhat mystical career pathway of Pharma.

-Management Consultancy for Medics: How to maximise your medical experience, pass the selection process and beat the competition
+Management Consulting for Medics: How to maximise your medical experience, pass the selection process and beat the competition

 by Dr. Aroon Baskaradas